U.N. climate talks head says "no science" backs ending fossil fuels. That's incorrect

 The head of United Nations climate talks underway in Dubai insisted incorrectly that there is no science to support phasing out fossil fuels to avoid catastrophic warming.

 Sultan al-Jaber, who is also the chief executive of the United Arab Emirates' state-run oil company, made the comments in an online meeting on November 21.
-That was little over a week before he officially began to preside over annual U.N. climate negotiations that are being held this year in the UAE.
+That was little over a week before he officially began to preside over annual U.N. climate negotiations, known as COP28, that are being held this year in the UAE.
 The comments were first reported by The Guardian, which also published a video of the meeting.

+Al-Jaber sought to clarify those comments in a press conference on Monday from the climate summit he's presiding over.
+But his position as both chairman of a major Mideast renewables company and as CEO of Abu Dhabi's state-owned oil company has already drawn criticism and extra scrutiny of al-Jaber's role as this year's conference president, where sets the tone and must unite countries around a common message and pledges.

 In the video, Ireland's former president Mary Robinson asks al-Jaber to use his position to push for a global agreement to phase out fossil fuels.
 Such language was not included in the landmark 2015 Paris climate agreement, and has been repeatedly blocked by petroleum-dependent countries at subsequent negotiations.